spadefoot/kohana-orm-leap/README.md

 ## Required Files

 The LEAP ORM module is meant to be completely independent of other Kohana modules.
-However, it is recommended that Kohana's database module is installed as well so that you can utilize the Database_Expression class.
+However, it is recommended that Kohana's database module be installed as well so that you can utilize the Database_Expression class.
 As for the files within LEAP, you can remove any database plugins that you are not using.
 This is possible because each database plugin in LEAP is considered independent of the others.